Krazete/ailog/ADDENDUM.md

 ## Pre-Return Interviews

 Exactly three years after The Last Live, [Kizuna AI returned](https://youtu.be/j53m3DSqhKo).
 In the months leading up to this, Kasuga Nozomi participated in two two-part interviews opening up more about her experience with Kizuna AI.
-More pertinently, she talks about the "split scandal" in both interviews, recalling how she was against the announcement of her role as voice model of Kizuna AI and her appointment as advisor to Kizuna AI Inc. but conceded in order to reassure fans.
+More pertinently, she talks about the "split scandal" in both, recalling how she was against the announcement of her role as voice model of Kizuna AI and her appointment as advisor to Kizuna AI Inc. but conceded in order to reassure fans.

+The interviews cover a much wider range of topics than what's relevant to this repository, such as the voice model audition, thoughts about VTuber culture, Kasuga Nozomi's new VTuber person (Non-chii), and plans for the future.

 * KAI-YOU Premium interview with Kasuga Nozomi
   * Part 1: https://premium.kai-you.net/article/823